OfficeDev/office-js-docs-pr/docs/develop/auth-external-add-ins.md

 You can use the Authorization Code flow even with a serverless web application by storing the *client ID* and *client secret* values in a simple function that is hosted in a service such as [Azure Functions](https://azure.microsoft.com/en-us/services/functions) or [Amazon Lambda](https://aws.amazon.com/lambda).
 The function exchanges a given code for an appropriate *access token* and relays it back to the client.
 The security of this approach depends on how well access to the function is guarded.

 To use this technique, your add-in displays a UI/popup to show the login screen for the online service (Google, Facebook, and so on).
-When the user is logged on and grants the add-in permission to her resources in the online service, the developer receives a code which can be then sent to the hosted code.
+When the user is logged on and grants the add-in permission to her resources in the online service, the developer receives a code which can be then sent to the online function.
 The services described in **Middleman services** in this article use a flow similar to this.

 ## Libraries

 Libraries are available for many languages and platforms, and for both flows.
 Some are general purpose, others are for specific online services.

-**Office 365 and other services that use Azure Active Directory as the authorization provider**: [Azure Active Directory Authentication Libraries](https://azure.microsoft.com/en-us/documentation/articles/active-directory-authentication-libraries/) A preview is also available for the [Microsoft Authentication Library](https://www.nuget.org/packages/Microsoft.Identity.Client).
+**Office 365 and other services that use Azure Active Directory as the authorization provider**: [Azure Active Directory Authentication Libraries](https://azure.microsoft.com/en-us/documentation/articles/active-directory-authentication-libraries/).
+A preview is also available for the [Microsoft Authentication Library](https://www.nuget.org/packages/Microsoft.Identity.Client).

 **Google**: Search [GitHub.com/Google](https://github.com/google) for "auth" or the name of your language.
 Most of the relevant repos are named `google-auth-library-[name of language]`.